 Status of Equipment to be Removed

-A piece of equipment is considered scrap if it does not work and is not usable.
+- Scrap - UNIT will designate equipment that is considered scrap if it does not work and is not usable.
 Unusable scrap equipment must be disposed of according to University and Government regulations.
 It may not be used for personal benefit.

-Surplus or Scrap computer equipment can be recycled or disassembled for parts and supplies for reuse of components.
+- Recycling - UNIT will designate Surplus or Scrap computer equipment to be recycled or disassembled for parts and supplies for reuse of components.

-Computer and electronic storage equipment identified for disposal or transfer must be reviewed and then subsequently cleaned by an approved data erasing process.
-Licensed software and institutional data deemed to be the property of Villanova University must be removed prior to disposal or transfer of equipment from the University.
+Computer and electronic storage equipment identified for disposal or transfer must be reviewed and cleaned by an approved data erasing process.
+Any licensed software and institutional data must be removed before disposal or transfer of equipment from the University.